leungchopan - Fotolia

-VoIP, or voice over IP, is perhaps the most important acronym in the communications space, as every real-time application used in the workplace today follows in VoIP's footsteps.
-It was commercialized in 1995 and was a radical breakthrough that enabled real-time transmission of voice over a data network, such as the internet.
+VoIP is perhaps the most important acronym in the communications space, as every real-time application used in the workplace today follows in VoIP's footsteps.
+VoIP technology was commercialized in 1995, and it represented a radical breakthrough that enabled real-time transmission of voice over a data network.

-Session Initiation Protocol represents a set of protocols that facilitate a session running over a data network.
-A SIP session could be voice-based, in which case, it's analogous to making phone calls over the PSTN.
+SIP is closely related to VoIP, but there are important distinctions.
+SIP is a set of rules -- protocols -- that enables the creation of a session running over a data network, such as the internet.
+A SIP session could be voice-based, in which case it's analogous to making a phone call over the PSTN.

 Similarities between SIP trunking and VoIP

-Differences between SIP trunking vs. VoIP
+Differences between SIP trunking and VoIP

-In contrast, VoIP is one type of voice application that runs over SIP trunks and connects to external networks that support packetized voice.
+- VoIP is one type of voice application that runs over SIP trunks and connects to external networks that support packetized voice.
 VoIP can also be routed over PBX trunks via a media gateway, but to take full advantage of VoIP's capabilities, businesses will deploy SIP trunks and typically route these calls via a session border controller, and then over a data network like the internet.